 Welcome fellow collectors.
 My name is Mike Cady.
 I have had the fun and pleasure of looking for all of the variations that Dick Gilkeson’s lists in his book since acquiring it many years ago.
 Unfortunately, sometimes the guide was hard to follow because of the yearly updates.
 So, with Dick’s permission, I combined them all and updated as I went along.
 This is the on-line result created along with the help and guidance of Dick and fellow variations collector George Vrechek.
 It is not complete so we still need your help.
 Since variations are still being discovered, and there are still many avid collectors, Dick believes that hobbyists benefit from having separate listings as a reference- a place where those of you aware of unknown variations, or ones you disagree with, have a forum in to the hobby papers, to pass on our knowledge.
 Feel free to contact me or email me photos to help speed up identification and verification of new variations or disputing listed ones.
 Any actual cards sent to me should be packed securely and insured so that I may photograph them and return them to you.
 My plan is to use many different reproductions in the update, including those provided by other hobbyists.
 I will publish blogs in alphabetical order of the card manufacturers as per the book featuring several card manufacturers when the checklists are small and individually when large.
 Hopefully this will generate more conversation for particular listings.

-I will also be adding additional variation lists for football, basketball and hockey cards, Fleer logo stickers, and some non-sport cards as listed in the book.
+I will also be adding additional variation lists for football, basketball and hockey cards, Fleer and Topps logo stickers, and some non-sport cards as listed in the book.

 By the way: Dick’s book was titled Volume II.
 He did it to mark this as the post-war resource.
 Volume I rightfully belongs to cards produced prior to 1948.
 His hope was that this book would inspire one of his readers who has a large collection of pre-war variations to follow his lead and bring another wanted resource to the hobby and it worked!